MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-connection-reference.md

 ## Add connection references to a solution

 Connection references can be added to a solution in different ways:
-- When you're using the **Solutions** explorer to create a new connection reference in a solution.
+- When you're using the solution explorer to create a new connection reference in a solution.

 - When you import a solution.
 To learn more, go to [Import solutions](import-update-export-solutions.md).